dr-hextanium/cookbook/src/misc/why_kotlin/why_kotlin.md

 *Are you curious about why some FTC programmers like to use Kotlin for their code bases?*

-Kotlin is a language with very high cross compatability with Java, which means it can be used to write your FTC code.
+Kotlin is a language with very high cross-compatability with Java, which means it can be used to write your FTC code.

-FIRST provides official instructions for adding Kotlin to your project [here](https://ftc-docs.firstinspires.org/en/latest/programming_resources/shared/installing_kotlin/Installing-Kotlin.html)
+FIRST provides official instructions for adding Kotlin to your project [here.](https://ftc-docs.firstinspires.org/en/latest/programming_resources/shared/installing_kotlin/Installing-Kotlin.html)

 ## Ingredients